rwebster85/algoteach.com/tools/RichPHPTests/README.md

 Namespacing unit tests is supported.
 Ensure the root namespace of your test files matches that specified in the `config.json` folder.
 When a namespace is specified then the file/folder structure of your tests should be PSR-4 compliant.

-This accepts the name for the test suite as well as any excluded test classes or methods (comma separated arrays), like so:
+This accepts the name for the test suite as well as any included/excluded test classes or methods (comma separated arrays), like so:

 ```json
 {